Visvatharsan/Fundraiser-Planner-/AI-CHATBOT-README.md

 3. Add better error handling and debugging capabilities
 4. Include a new test page with debug console

+## AI Chatbot Features

+### Natural Language Understanding
+The chatbot uses Google's Gemini AI to understand user queries and provide contextually relevant responses.

+### Form Filling Assistance
+The chatbot can help users fill out various forms on the website, including campaign creation, donation forms, and user registration.

+### Context Awareness
+The chatbot is aware of which page the user is on and can provide page-specific assistance.

+### Campaign Templates
+When users need help with campaign creation, the chatbot can provide templates and suggestions based on the campaign type.

+### Email Drafting
+The chatbot can generate email templates for various fundraising purposes:
+- Thank you emails to donors
+- Campaign update emails for supporters
+- Sponsorship requests (corporate and individual)
+- Campaign sharing emails
+- Specialized templates for medical, education, and emergency campaigns
+- Sponsorship follow-up messages

+The chatbot can extract campaign information from your messages or use details from the campaign page you're currently viewing.

+### Data Integration
+The chatbot now connects directly to the fundraising platform's database, enabling:

+1. **Real-time Statistics** - The chatbot can pull current donation statistics, including total amount raised, number of donations, successful campaigns, and popular categories.

+2. **Campaign Recommendations** - Users can ask the chatbot to recommend campaigns based on interests (e.g., "Find medical campaigns" or "Show me education fundraisers").

+3. **Popular Campaigns** - The chatbot can display trending campaigns ordered by donation activity.

+4. **Search Functionality** - Users can search for specific types of campaigns through the chatbot interface.

 ## How to Test

 ### Step 1: Open the AI Chatbot Test Page